 This is where you give the registrar in Bath and North East Somerset the details of the death and this information is sent directly to the district in which the death occurred for entry into their register.
 If you would like to book to register a death by declaration or to find out more please call us on 01225 477234 between 9am to 4pm Monday to Friday.

 If you need to arrange a burial quickly, call our out of hours team on 01225 47 74 77

-You must have the Medical Certificate of Cause of Death (MCCD) before you call us.
+You must have been notified by the doctor that the Medical Certificate of Cause of Death has been sent to the registrar.

 If the death has been reported to the coroner, you won’t be able to register the death until the coroner has completed their investigation.